-NYLIM serves as investment manager of the MainStay International Equity Fund.
+New York Life Investments Management LLC ("NYLIM") serves as investment manager of the MainStay Mackay International Equity Fund.
 The TOLI policies are corporate sponsored universal life ("CSUL") and corporate sponsored variable universal life ("CSVUL") policies issued by NYLIAC.
 CSVUL policy premiums are invested in certain insurance dedicated funds offered in connection with variable products for which NYLIM serves as investment advisor.

 The investment objectives for the tax-qualified pension plans and VEBA Trusts are: (1) to maintain sufficient income and liquidity to fund benefit payments; (2) to preserve the capital value of the plans and trusts; (3) to increase the capital value of the plans and trusts; and (4) to earn a long-term rate of return, which meets or exceeds the plans' and trusts' assumed actuarial rates of return.
 Under the investment policies for the tax-qualified pension plans, the plans' assets are to be invested primarily in a balanced and diversified mix of high quality equities, fixed income securities, group annuity contracts, private equity investments, real estate investments, hedge fund investments, cash equivalents, and such other assets as may be appropriate.
-Under the investment policies for the VEBA Trusts, the assets of the trusts are to be invested primarily in insurance contracts (variable and/or fixed) and/or mutual funds, which in turn, invest in a balanced and diversified mix of high quality equities, fixed income securities, cash equivalents, and such other assets as may be appropriate.
-The Investment Committees of the Board of Trustees (the "Committees") monitor and review investment performance to ensure assets are meeting investment objectives.
+Under the investment policies for the VEBA Trusts, the assets of the trusts are to be invested primarily in insurance contracts (variable and/or fixed) and/or mutual funds, which in turn, invest in a balanced and diversified mix of high quality equities, cash equivalents, and such other assets as may be appropriate.
+The Board of Trustees (the "Trustees") monitor and review investment performance to ensure assets are meeting investment objectives.

-The Committees have established a broad investment strategy targeting an asset allocation for both the tax-qualified pension plans, and for the VEBA Trusts.
+The Trustees have established a broad investment strategy targeting an asset allocation for both the tax-qualified pension plans, and for the VEBA Trusts.
 Diversifying each asset class by style and type further enhances this allocation.
-In developing this asset allocation strategy, the Committees took into account, among other factors, the information provided to them by the plans' actuary, information relating to the historical investment returns of each asset class, the correlations of those returns, and input from the plans' investment consultant.
-The Committees regularly review the plans' asset allocations versus the targets and make adjustments as appropriate.
+In developing this asset allocation strategy, the Trustees took into account, among other factors, the information provided to them by the plans' actuary, information relating to the historical investment returns of each asset class, the correlations of those returns, and input from the plans' investment consultant.
+The Trustees regularly review the plans' asset allocations versus the targets and make adjustments as appropriate.

-The percentage of target allocation and asset allocation, by asset category, for the tax-qualified pension plans and the VEBA Trusts at December 31, 2018 and 2017, were as follows:
+The percentage of target allocation and asset allocation, by asset category, for the tax-qualified pension plans and the VEBA Trusts at December 31, 2019 and 2018, were as follows:

-Tax x-qualified Pension Plans VEBA Trust Target Allocation Asset Allo ocation Target All ocation Asset Allocation Asset Category 2018 2017 2018 2017 2018 2017 2018 2017 Fixed income securities 65% 40% 65% 41% 30% 30% 33% 27% Equity securities 35 60 35 59 70 70 67 73 Total 100% 100% 100% 100% 100% 100% 100% 100%
+Тах -qualified I Pension Plans VEBA Trust Target All ocation Asset Allo ocation Target All ocation Asset Allocation Asset Category 2019 2018 2019 2018 2019 2018 2019 2018 Fixed income securities 65% 65% 64% 65% 30% 30% 30% 33% Equity securities 35 35 36 35 70 70 70 67 Total 100% 100% 100% 100% 100% 100% 100% 100%